 - We offer three ways to borrow materials and use resources:

 - Visit the library to browse, check out items, and pick up holds at the circulation desk;

 - Place items on hold online and pick them up via contactless Parking Lot Pickup; and

-- Browse, borrow, or place items on hold from our digital collections, including ebooks and downloadable audiobooks, from your browser, our library app, or the Libby app.
+- Browse, borrow, or place items on hold from our digital collections, including ebooks and downloadable audiobooks, from your browser or the Libby app.

 - We offer a number of online educational resources and tutoring services.
 Learn about all of our offerings, including Brainfuse, Encyclopedia Britannica, World Book, PebbleGo, and more, on our Homework Help page.

 - We offer practice ACT and SAT tests for high schoolers.
 This year, the practice tests will be offered virtually.
 Learn more and register: